 The view from up here at the starting point is everything you’d want.
 Endless rice fields so green and lush, palm trees find their way into the valley.
 Small wooden cabins pop up every hundred meters.
 All you hear are birds and the swooshing sound of wind passing through the forest.

 The forest is part of the National Park of Rinjani and it consists mostly of tropical flowers such as various orchids, trees and plants.

 Our guide speaks broken English.
 He just didn’t say much only, “Come this way”, “we’re almost there”, “that way”.
 Quite a bummer.
-He walks this path daily, loves nature, movement, which we only knew because our driver told us before.
+He walks this path daily, loves nature, movement, what we only know because our driver told us before.
 You could really see that he loves nature.
 How much I would have loved to hear some stories from the mountains.
 Thrilling adventures in the forests, encounters under the waterfall, tales from nature.

 Waterfall Sindang Gila